 • Select a simple, isolated storm event with relatively uniform rainfall distribution over the catchment and a single peak in the hydrograph.
 Ideally use storms of moderate intensity with a near-uniform spatial pattern.

-• Separate baseflow from the total hydrograph using one of the three methods described above (straight-line, fixed base, or variable slope) to obtain the direct runoff hydrograph (DRH).
+• Separate baseflow from the total hydrograph using one of the three methods described above to obtain the direct runoff hydrograph (DRH).

 The resulting UH has a volume equivalent to exactly 1 unit of effective rainfall over the basin.